gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 repositories and users that were there before.

-If you can log into the GitLab web interface, the next step is to reboot your server to make sure none of the old services interferes with omnibus-gitlab.
+If you can log into the GitLab web interface, the next step is to reboot your server to make sure none of the old services interferes with Omnibus GitLab.

 If you are using special features such as LDAP you will have to put your settings in `gitlab.rb`, see the [settings docs](../settings/README.md).